dstroot/my-hugo-blog/content/post/2017-03-19-the-man-least-likely-to-succeed-in-politics.md

 ![Kosinski Research](/img/Facebook-research.png)

-### How can this information be used to influence voters?
+### Can this information be used to influence voters?

 One psychometric framework is known as The Big Five, or OCEAN.
 This approach is centered around summarizing an individual’s personality through relation to five key categories: